jifbvhqp/AnimeCharactersHairColorTransfer/README.md

   ~~~
   python inference_model.py
   ~~~
+## Result
+Check result in folder /Result/.
+The first column represent the input(origin) image, the other column represent the style transfered image.
 ## Train your own model
 Please used the dataset we provided in /dataset/ folder and the clone StarGAN pytorch implementation https://github.com/yunjey/stargan.
 Follow the Training instruction in their readme.